Prepare the map and form

 You'll start by opening an Insights workbook package template.
 The template is designed to create a report on your cleanup progress.

-The item is an Insights workbook package containing the card layout and text boxes, and styles you will use to create your cleanup report.
+The file is an Insights workbook package containing the card layout and text boxes, and styles you will use to create your cleanup report.

 - Go to ArcGIS Insights.
 If necessary, click Sign in and sign in using your ArcGIS organizational account.